Press - Cultural References -

 (1992)

-- It was Kurt Russell's idea to have Captain Ron wear an eye patch, as a tribute
+- It was Kurt Russell's idea to have Captain Ron wear an eye patch.
+He joked about

-- Al watches Escape From New York as part of his 'holidays' on the couch.
+- Al watches this movie as part of his 'holidays' on the couch.

 Nemesis (1992)